 Psocids can be controlled with insecticides, but care must be taken not to contaminate your food.
 If condition for psocids remain after treatment, they can still re-infest.
 Remove all contaminated food from the cupboards and place in an outside dustbin.
 You can then clean the affected cupboards with an antibacterial cleaner, dry the cupboards, then lightly spray all joins in the units with a crawling insect spray (an aerosol), not forgetting the outsides where the units adjoin the wall.
 Ideally we would recommend you seek professional help if you do have an infestation.
 Exeter City Council can offer a service for the eradication of booklice or psocids, and our Pest Control Officer will be happy to advise.

-Exeter City Council charge £80.00 for psocid treatments, and £25.00 for additional rooms.
+Exeter City Council charge £85.00 for psocid treatments.
 Payment can be made by the following, on completion of the treatment: